elixir-lang/elixir/lib/elixir/pages/mix-and-otp/genserver.md

 ## The need for monitoring

-Everything we have done so far could have been implemented with an `Agent`.
+Everything we have done so far could have been implemented with a `Agent`.
 In this section, we will see one of many things that we can achieve with a GenServer that is not possible with an Agent.

 Let's start with a test that describes how we want the registry to behave if a bucket stops or crashes: